raspberrypi/style-guide/style-guide.md

 *   Linux – trademark owned by Linus Torvalds.
 Not capitalised in the same way as UNIX.
 *   LiPo – lithium polymer (a kind of battery)
 *   lithium-ion – do not capitalise when written out in full (cf. *Li-ion*).
+*   logic 1/logic 0 – write the digit, not the number
 *   login – one word when a noun or adjective.
 Two words when used as a verb.
 However, try to avoid using as a verb; *sign in* is preferable because it sounds less technical.
 *   lookup – one word when a noun or adjective: *lookup table* or *reverse phone number lookup*.
 Two words when a verb. *I tried to look up my ex's phone number.*
 *   LXDE – Lightweight X11 Desktop Environment